Lookup Mapping (Target Lookup and Source Lookup)

 Such Lookup compares the account IDs in Contacts and Accounts objects in the Source and gets the accounts names.
 Then it compares the fetched names with account names in Target and assign their IDs to the AccountId field of the target contacts.

-Before configuring your Lookup, prepare an Import integration with Zoho CRM as Source and Salesforce as Target.
+Before configuring your Lookup, prepare an import with Zoho CRM as Source and Salesforce as Target.
 Add an Import task, set the Source and Target objects.

 After the run you have new contacts assigned to the existing accounts.